boxyhq/website/blog/2022-09-22-sso-building-blocks.md

 #### Setup SSO Connection

-The preliminary step (marked by green arrow above) is to add the SSO Connection to Jackson.
+The preliminary step (marked by the green arrow above) is to add the SSO Connection to Jackson.
 For SAML IdP, this would mean saving the XML metadata from the IdP.
 The metadata would contain the SSO URL to send the SAML request to plus the public key to verify the SAML assertion signature.
-In the case of OIDC IdP, we need the discovery url and client credentials (clientID and clientSecret of the registered app).
-The discovery url can be used to query metadata about IdP such as authorization and token endpoints while the client credentials will be used to authenticate the Jackson client orchestrating the OIDC flow.
+In the case of OIDC IdP, we need the discovery URL and client credentials (clientID and clientSecret of the registered app).
+The discovery URL can be used to query metadata about IdP such as authorization and token endpoints while the client credentials will be used to authenticate the Jackson client orchestrating the OIDC flow.

 #### Login flow

 Jackson supports both OAuth 2.0 as well OpenId flows.
 The OAuth 2.0 flow is made secure by supporting Authorization Code flow with PKCE.
-By including the scope `openid` in the client request Jackson will switch to OpenId flow.
+By including the scope `openid` in the client request Jackson will switch to OpenID flow.

 The login process follows the below steps: